World Chefs: Ottolenghi doles out more tips on veggies in book

-NEW YORK (Reuters) - Israeli-born chef Yotam Ottolenghi serves up tips to jazz up vegetarian dishes in his newest, best-selling cookbook, “Plenty More.”
+NEW YORK, Dec 23 (Reuters) - Israeli-born chef Yotam Ottolenghi serves up tips to jazz up vegetarian dishes in his newest, best-selling cookbook, “Plenty More.”

 In the book, his fourth, Ottolenghi focuses on techniques like braising and roasting to extract flavors.
 He also showcases spices and condiments from Asia, Middle East and North Africa.